 - 3.4.1 For each component, the Prospectus specifies which practicals are included, the nature and scope of the student's workload for these practicals and whether participation in them is a condition of admission to (other parts of) the examination.
-The Board of Examiners may grant a student exemption from a practical, in which case the Board may choose to apply alternative conditions. - 3.4.2 Appendix 1 to these regulations, as well as the Prospectus, specifies the scope and study load of the final assignment/thesis/final report, including the requirements that the final assignment/thesis/final report must meet.
+The Board of Examiners may grant a student exemption from a practical, in which case the Board may choose to apply alternative conditions. - 3.4.2 Appendix 1 to these regulations, as well as the Prospectus, specifies the scope and study load of the final assignment/thesis/final report/final programme assignment, including the requirements that the final assignment/thesis/final report/final programme assignment must meet.

-Article 3.5 - semester 1 in academic year 2021/2022 - Taking part in programme components and sitting examinations: Allocation to examinations and components
+Article 3.5 - Taking part in programme components and sitting examinations5